Road Trip Week 2: Armchair Explorer

 There's lots to explore at the Civil War Medicine Museum in Frederick, Maryland.
 You can learn about their artifacts on display, explore their digital exhibits, and listen to the museum's podcast.
 If you like learning about Civil War medicine, be sure to also check out their extensive collection of video presentations.

 The Smithsonian Institution is massive - there are 19 museums and galleries, research facilities, and a zoological park.
 They also have 17 different podcasts!
-Definitely be sure to spend some time exploring the main Smithsonian site - you can view some of the collection (check out some of the vintage toys and games they have!), watch their animal cams, play games, and more!
+Definitely be sure to spend some time exploring the main Smithsonian site - you can view some of the collections (check out some of the vintage toys and games they have!), watch their animal cams, play games, and more!

 You can also explore each of the museums and their collections - the National Museum of the American Indian, the National Museum of American History, the National Air and Space Museum, and the National Museum of African American History and Culture are all great places to check out!